cognitedata/inso-bootstrap-cli/README.md

 poetry run bootstrap-cli deploy --cdf-project=shiny-dev configs/config-deploy-example-v2.yml
 ```

-This creates the groups, datasets, and Raw databases as defined in your configuration file and illustrated in the diagram you created above.
+This creates the groups, datasets, and RAW databases as defined in your configuration file and illustrated in the diagram you created above.

-If any of the groups, datasets, or Raw databases already exist, the CLI updates/recreates them.
+If any of the groups, datasets, or RAW databases already exist, the CLI updates/recreates them.

 ### GitHub Actions